-If you’ve read MMHL at all, you know how I much I love to share gorgeous manufactured homes that have been personalized by the owners.
+If you’ve read Mobile Home Living, you know how much I love to share gorgeous manufactured homes.
+Especially ones that are personalized by the owners.
 Whether it be a complete remodel or a simple update, those are the ones that inspire me the most.
 It proves, without a shadow of a doubt, that our homes can become anything we want.
 This gorgeous New York state double wide has so many great manufactured home remodeling ideas and decorating inspirations.
 It is a marvelous example of what a manufactured home is all about.

 I found this home on a site called Syracuse.com.
 It’s a home that was/is for sale and was named their “Home of the Week’ on the blog.
 Once you see it, you’ll understand why.